 To mine on Stronger pool follow these steps:

 If you don’t have any you can buy some on any of the following exchanges.

 - Uniswap (V2)

 If you have limited experience with crypto then it is simpler to use a centralized exchange.
 Both MEXC and BKEX are centralized exchanges.
-Open an account with them, transfer your money from your bank and make your purchase.
-Otherwise you can use Uniswap.
+Open an account with them, transfer your money from your bank, and make your purchase.
+Otherwise, you can use Uniswap.
 But Uniswap does not connect with banks.
-Hence, if you want to use Uniswap, you need to buy some crypto on a centralized exchanged and move it Uniswap to convert it into STRNGR.
+Hence, if you want to use Uniswap, you need to buy some crypto on a centralized exchange and move it to Uniswap to convert it into STRNGR.

 2. Once you have your STRNGR coin you need to move it into your wallet